-When it comes to Governance and Lifecycle Management, Adeptia provides multiple features as part of its Integration Suite for managing services and controlling the promotion of services from Development to QA to Production.
+When it comes to Governance and Lifecycle Management, Adeptia provides multiple features as part of its solution for managing services and controlling the promotion of services from Development to QA to Production.

 (Adeptia Service Governance Model)

 Let’s first discuss the features of Service Repository.
-Adeptia Integration Suite comes with an embedded Service Repository that allows developers to implement services and store them as individual services or as a collection into the repository.
+Adeptia Solution comes with an embedded Service Repository that allows developers to implement services and store them as individual services or as a collection into the repository.

 Service Repository also functions as a registry for developers to easily manage, view and share services in their ESB implementations initiatives or as part of a particular integration project.